2023 Best Child Development & Family Studies Master's Degree Schools in the Great Lakes Region

 Out of the 13 schools in the Great Lakes Region that were part of this year’s ranking, University of Illinois at Chicago landed the # 4 spot on the list.
 Located in the large city of Chicago, UIC is a public school with a very large student population.

-Read full report on Human Development & Family Studies at University of Illinois at Chicago
+Full Human Development & Family Studies at University of Illinois at Chicago Report

 Full Human Development & Family Studies at Ohio State University - Main Campus Report

-Western Michigan University came in at #8 in this year’s edition of the Best Child Development & Family Studies Master’s Degree Schools in the Great Lakes Region ranking.
+Western Michigan University landed the #8 spot in the 2023 rankings for the best master’s degree human development and family studies programs.
 Located in the city of Kalamazoo, WMU is a public college with a fairly large student population.

 Full Human Development & Family Studies at Western Michigan University Report

-Ohio University - Athens Campus did quite well in this year’s ranking of the best places for human development and family studies students to get a master’s degree.
-It came in at #9 on the list.
+Ohio University - Athens Campus landed the #9 spot in the 2023 rankings for the best master’s degree human development and family studies programs.
 OHIO Athens is a fairly large public school located in the town of Athens.

 Northern Illinois University ranked #10 on this year’s Best Child Development & Family Studies Master’s Degree Schools in the Great Lakes Region list.
-Located in the small suburb of Dekalb, NIU is a public school with a large student population.
+Located in the suburb of Dekalb, NIU is a public college with a large student population.

-Full Human Development & Family Studies at Northern Illinois University Report
+Read full report on Human Development & Family Studies at Northern Illinois University

 Explore the best human development and family studies colleges for a specific state in the Great Lakes region.